Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

 RUL 4.1 All matches shall, unless there is mutual agreement between competing teams to the contrary, be organised and staged on Wednesday afternoons with a kick-off time scheduled for 14.00.

-RUL 4.2 Any amendments to the originally scheduled fixtures must be reported immediately to the RFL Competitions Officer by the home team.
+RUL 4.2 Any amendments to the originally scheduled fixtures must be reported immediately to the RFL Competition Officer by the home team.
 Fixture amendments must be agreed in accordance with BUCS general regulations.

 RUL 5 Match officials Match officials should be appointed as per Appendix 5 (‘BUCS Match Officials Requirements’).